Crystal Beach, Florida

 Crystal Beach is an unincorporated community in the census-designated place of Palm Harbor in Pinellas County, Florida, United States.
 Crystal Beach is one of the original communities in Pinellas County.

+History

 The first settlers came to the area and began homesteading around 1850.
-It was initially called the town of Seaside and the Orange Belt Railway was completed in the Spring of 1888 and connected the town of Seaside North to Tarpon Springs and South to Dunedin, Clearwater and St. Petersburgh.
+It was initially called the town of Seaside and the Orange Belt Railway was completed in the Spring of 1888 and connected the town of Seaside North to Tarpon Springs and South to Dunedin, Clearwater and St. Petersburg.